 At Large: Eric Walker is co-founder of PUSH Buffalo.
 He has has nearly a decade of experience working at the intersection of community organizing, neighborhood revitalization, sustainability and economic justice.
 He is presently a racial equity fellow with the Center for Social Inclusion.

-Ex-officio: Jim Heaney is editor and executive director of Investigative Post.
+Ex-officio: Jim Heaney is the founder, editor and executive director of Investigative Post.
 He was an investigative reporter with The Buffalo News for 25 years whose work focused on urban issues, including housing and education; economic development; and local and state government.
 He also served a stint as the paper’s computer assisted reporting editor.
 Heaney has won more than 20 journalism honors and was a finalist for the 1993 Pulitzer Prize for investigative reporting.
-Prior to The News, Heaney worked as a reporter and editor with The Orlando Sentinel, and founded a weekly newspaper that served the Kensington-Bailey neighborhood of Buffalo.
+Prior to The News, Heaney worked as a reporter and editor with The Orlando Sentinel and founded a weekly newspaper that served the Kensington-Bailey neighborhood of Buffalo.
 He is a graduate of Medaille College, where he majored in communications.